JanKoci/Dirgraph/README.md

 # IOS-proj1
-Shell script for searching directories.
+Shell script for searching directories. \n
-Is not working properly because I didn't have enough time :)
+Is not working properly because I didn't have enough time :) \\
+pokus //
+ok

+to jo